 You are talking to a close friend or someone younger than you

 For the most formal way however, you will want to say.

 In Hangul: 생일 축하합니다

 Because this is very formal, there are not that many occasions where this is necessary to use.
 However, you should use this when:

-This is all you need to know and if you want to learn more phrases like this one, please take a look at our Everyday Korean Archive.
-If you found this lesson useful, please like or share!
+This is all you need to know, and if you want to learn more phrases like this one, please take a look at our Everyday Korean Archive.
+If you found this lesson useful, please give it a like or share!
 And if you have any questions or something else you want to say, please leave a comment and we will do our best to help you out!

 By: Kimchi Cloud